 The American College of Radiology (ACR) has designated Froedtert Hospital as an accredited lung cancer screening center.
 The ACR has also recognized Froedtert Hospital as a Diagnostic Imaging Center of Excellence – the first organization in the Midwest and eighth in the nation to achieve this honor.

 Additionally, Froedtert Hospital is recognized by the Lung Cancer Alliance as a Screening Center of Excellence for its ongoing commitment to responsible lung cancer screening carried out with the highest attention to patient safety and eligibility.
 Froedtert Hospital complies with national best practice standards for screening quality, radiation dose and providing diagnostic procedures within an experienced multidisciplinary clinical setting.

 Learn more about our state-of-the-art radiology imaging techniques and minimally invasive procedures.

 Check with your insurance provider before having the low-dose CT scan.
-Most insurers and Medicare cover the cost of lung cancer screening as long as you meet the eligibility criteria.
+Medicare and Medicaid may cover the cost of lung cancer screening as long as you meet the eligibility criteria.
 Medicaid may cover the screening cost with pre-authorization.
 If you are not sure if you are eligible, ask your health care provider.
-If you are not insured, our patient financial services experts can work with you to arrange your payment.

 Virtual Visits Are Available